wreising/Week_5-Homework_1/README-Filled.md

 ## App Description

-A command line utility to generate a README file for a new project.
+A command line utility to create a README file for a new project.
+It collects input from the user about the project and creates the README file from that input.

 ---